Table of Contents

 Shallow Foundation is also called an open or wide foundation.

-Those, foundation which transfers the loads to subsoil at a point near to the ground floor of the building such as strips and rafts are called shallow foundations.
+Those, a foundation that transfers the loads to subsoil at a point near to the ground floor of the building such as strips and rafts are called shallow foundations.

 For this type of foundation, the depth of the foundation is less than or equal to the width of the foundation.